Doll, Toy and Game Manufacturers

 Recent Developments

-• According to the US Bureau of Labor Statistics (BLS), producer prices for doll, toy, and game manufacturers fell 1.5% in July 2024 compared to a year ago.
-Employment by manufacturers of dolls, toys, games, and other miscellaneous durable goods declined 0.6% in July 2024 compared to a year ago, while labor costs have increased during the same period.
-Average wages for nonsupervisory employees for all other miscellaneous durable goods manufacturers, including doll, toy, and game manufacturers, rose 7.9% in July 2024 compared to a year ago, reaching an average of $24.35 per hour, per the BLS.
-Personal consumption expenditures rose 2.6% in June year over year and were up 0.2% from the previous month, according to the Bureau of Economic Analysis.
+• According to the US Bureau of Labor Statistics (BLS), producer prices for doll, toy, and game manufacturers stayed flat in November 2024 compared to a year ago.
+Employment by manufacturers of dolls, toys, games, and other miscellaneous durable goods declined 1.8% in October 2024 compared to a year ago, while labor costs have increased during the same period.
+Average wages for nonsupervisory employees for all other miscellaneous durable goods manufacturers, including doll, toy, and game manufacturers, rose 3.5% in October 2024 compared to a year ago, reaching an average of $24.17 per hour, per the BLS.
+US manufacturing activity contracted in December 2024, marking the ninth consecutive month of contraction for the Manufacturing PMI, according to the Institute for Supply Management’s Manufacturing ISM Report on Business.
+The Manufacturing PMI registered 49.3% in December, up 0.9 percentage points from the 48.4% recorded in November.
+A reading above 50% indicates manufacturing expansion.

 • A new law has been signed by Gov. Josh Shapiro in Pennsylvania allowing recycled materials to be used in or on stuffed toys manufactured and sold in the state, according to Lehigh Valley News.
 Previously, a law from 1961 prohibited the distribution and sale of stuffed toys made with recycled materials.
 The updated law maintains stringent regulations on recycled materials designed to ensure the safety of toys but also allows toy manufacturers to meet the growing demand for sustainable products.
 Toys will bear tags that state the toy was made with new, recycled, or a combination of those materials.
 The change was supported by The Toy Association.
 According to Greg Ahearn, the president and CEO of The Toy Association, “The ability to use recycled materials in stuffed toys sold in Pennsylvania will have a positive impact on manufacturing, help to reduce waste, promote environmental responsibility, and represents the industry’s dedication to sustainable toy manufacturing.”
 Other states with restrictions on the use of recycled materials in stuffed toys include Ohio and Massachusetts.